bertsky/workflow-configuration/README.md

     (if unset, then all pages will be processed)
   * TIMEOUT: per-processor timeout (in seconds or with unit suffix) (if unset, then processors may run forever)
+  * FAILRETRY: per-processor number of attempts on processing errors (if unset, then the first attempt exits, passing the error on)
   * FAILDUMMY: use ocrd-dummy (just copy -I to -O grp) on processing errors (if unset, then failed processors terminate the workflow)
   * METSSERV   start/use/stop METS Servers before/during/after workflows